chadwhitacre/openpath/2024/history/index.md

    ARR](https://blog.sentry.io/building-for-the-fortune-500-000/).
 Fair Source
    is clearly safe for our business.

-Our experience is an existence proof for what is possible.
-Our ideal outcome is many companies opening up their closed-source products.
+Sentry is an existence proof for what is possible.
+Our ideal outcome is for many more companies to open up their closed-source products.
 FSL has allowed [AnswerOverflow](https://www.answeroverflow.com/), [Codecrafters](https://codecrafters.io/), [Convex](https://www.convex.dev/), [GitButler](https://gitbutler.com/), and